Take action againts ALS

 - QA videos featuring the participation of an affected person, a family member, a doctor, and a representative from the Miquel Valls Foundation.

-- Storytelling Mâ amiga (Hand in hand) and mural creation activity, December 18 from 9.45 a.m to 12 p.m. at the Guinardó|Hospital de Sant Pau metro station (L4).
+- Storytelling Dolça Cos del Cacho and a mural creation activity with childrem from Pau Casals school, December 17 from 9.45 a.m to 12 p.m. at the Guinardó|Hospital de Sant Pau metro station (L4).

 What is ALS?